 A. C. Pillsbury invented the first circuit panorama camera as his senior project at Stanford University in 1897.
 He showed the plans to his senior adviser who told him not to build it as it could not work.
-Ignoring the advise of Dr. Rice, A. C. built it, proving him wrong.
+Ignoring the advise of Dr. Wing, A. C. built it, proving him wrong.

 The camera accompanied Pillsbury and his father, Dr. Harlin Henry Pillsbury, when they set off for the Yukon a few months later.